algolia/algoliasearch-netlify/README.md

 </script>
 ```

-This code automatically adds a search autocomplete widget on your website, using your newly created Algolia index.
+This code automatically adds a search autocomplete widget on your website on all `<input type="search" />` tags, using your newly created Algolia index.
 Please refer to the [full documentation](https://github.com/algolia/algoliasearch-netlify/tree/master/frontend) to configure this front-end plugin.

 <img src="/docs/screenshots/frontend.png?raw=true" alt="Autocomplete preview">